-Pledges are recorded at their net realizable value.
-No allowance was recorded for unfulfilled pledges or contributions at June 30, 2022 and 2021.
+No allowance was recorded for unfulfilled contributions at June 30, 2023 and 2022.

-Fundraising expenses for the years ended June 30, 2022 and 2021 were \$1,415,665 and \$1,408,258 respectively.
+Fundraising expenses for the years ended June 30, 2023 and 2022 were \$1,630,895 and \$1,415,665 respectively.

 7. Land, Buildings and Equipment

 Land, buildings, and equipment are stated at cost at the date of acquisition.
 When assets are retired or otherwise disposed of, both the cost and related accumulated depreciation are removed from the accounts, and any resulting gain or loss is reported as operating gain or loss in the Statement of Activities.
 The cost of maintenance is expensed as incurred, while significant improvements are capitalized.